 Maple Syrup - Contains natural sugars and high in potassium.

-Frozen Grapes - A source of natural sugar and contains some glucose and fructose.
+Frozen Grapes - A source of natural sugar and contains some glucose and fructose and very refreshing.

-Watermelon Dipped in Salt - Maybe a bit bulky to carry, but great to keep you hydrated and salt to replenish lost electrolytes.
+Watermelon Dipped in Salt - Maybe a bit bulky to carry, but great to keep you hydrated and the salt will help replenish lost electrolytes.

-Dehydrated Fruit - If you have a dehydrator, you can make your own from the fruits you choose.
-They will last longer than fresh and are easy to carry when you are running.
+Dehydrated Fruit - If you have a dehydrator, you can make your own from the fruits you like.
+They will last longer than fresh fruit and are convenient to carry while running.

-Marshmallows - Maybe not a healthy snack, but a quick sugar fix for energy.
+Marshmallows - Maybe not a healthy snack, but a quick sugar fix for energy if you are short on time.

 Hard Candy - Also, probably not healthy, but great to suck on during your long run for a quick source of energy.